HandsOnDataViz/book/enroll/README.md

-# Enroll in our free online course

-### *Data Visualization for All* from Trinity College on edX
+# Enroll in free online course: *Data Visualization for All*
-![](trinity-edx-logos.png)

 Tell your story *and* show it with data, by designing interactive charts and customized maps for your website.
 This free introductory course in data visualization begins with the basics.
 No prior experience is required.
+Sponsored by Trinity College on edX.

+![](trinity-edx-logos.png)

 ## Video preview
 {%youtube%}M3_TWyva5yc{%endyoutube%}